Notice

 Derbyshire County Council

-Derbyshire County Council has been awarded a total of £325,730 for three projects to support the decarbonisation of key buildings.
-The first project will see the existing gas fired boiler at the main Ashbourne office replaced with an air source heat pump.
-The second and third projects focus on two children’s centres in Chesterfield: Alice’s View Children’s Centre and Gateway Children’s Centre, where outdated gas fired heating systems will also be replaced with air source heat pumps.
+Derbyshire County Council has been awarded £325,730 for three projects to support the decarbonisation of multiple sites, including Ashbourne Library and two children’s centres in Chesterfield: Alice’s View Children’s Centre and Gateway Children’s Centre.
+Existing gas-fired heating systems will be replaced with air source heat pumps at all sites.

 East Midlands Ambulance Service NHS Trust